MaistoV/BSpenaHPQC/doc/Hadoop.md

 # Apache Hadoop

 ## Introduction <a name="intro"></a>
-Apache Hadoop software library <sup>[[1]](References.md#hadoop)</sup> is a `freamwork` used for the distributed processing of massive datasets across `clusters` of commodity hardware. `Hadoop Cluster` is a computational cluster used for storing and analyzing huge amounts of unstructured or structured data in a distributed computing environment.
+Apache Hadoop software library <sup>[[1]](References.md#hadoop)</sup> is a `framework` used for the distributed processing of massive datasets across `clusters` of commodity hardware. `Hadoop Cluster` is a computational cluster used for storing and analyzing huge amounts of unstructured or structured data in a distributed computing environment.

 The Hadoop architecture has three layers :
 * `HDFS` : The Storage layer.